 The large 2-story clubhouse was said to have a sufficient number of bathers lockers, a boating dock, a finely-furnished banquet room, and dance hall.
 During the summer months, The Santa Fe Country Club was busy with swimmers and boaters.
 The caretaker and his family lived on the first floor.

 It was at the Country Club House that a reception was held for the Disney’s when they arrived for the Disney Municipal Park dedication in July 1956.
 150 people were there to greet the Disney’s when they arrived.
 Walt was able to get re-acquainted with friends he had not seen in 50 years.

-In the nineteen-forties, the Santa Fe Railroad ceased to sponsor the Country Club and it passed on to the City of Marceline.
-It became The Marceline Country Club.
-The Marceline Country Club was not an elite organization, as any family could join the club for eighteen-dollars-a-year.
+In the 1940s the Santa Fe Railroad ceased to sponsor the Country Club and it passed on to the City of Marceline.
+It became ‘The Marceline Country Club.’
+The Marceline Country Club was not an elite organization, as any family could join the club for $18 a year.
 Swimming in the lake, boating, and water skiing were extremely popular.

-Since that time, the park has been restored to its original beauty.
+Since that time the park has been restored to its original beauty.
 Restrooms, ramadas, benches, and a walking trail around the lake have been added.
 The Walt Disney Municipal Park continues to provide enjoyment to the Marceline community.